asny/three-d/README.md

 A 3D renderer which enables out-of-the-box build to both desktop (Rust + OpenGL) and web (Rust to WebAssembly using [wasm-bindgen](https://rustwasm.github.io/wasm-bindgen/) + WebGL2 bindings provided by the [web-sys](https://rustwasm.github.io/wasm-bindgen/api/web_sys/) crate).
-This means you can develop a 3D application on desktop and easily deploy it on web!
+This makes it possible to develop a 3D application on desktop and easily deploy it on web!

 ### Supported browsers